bairuofei/sampling_ltl_planning/README.md

 2. Sampling-based method (more efficient)

-You can find more related details in our paper:
+You can find the extended work based on this repo in the following paper:
 ```
 @INPROCEEDINGS{9636287,
   author={Bai, Ruofei and Zheng, Ronghao and Liu, Meiqin and Zhang, Senlin},